 Animal welfare challenges as COVID-19 spreads around the world

 It has been a very challenging quarter for us all – the immense destruction reaped by the Australian bushfires, now dwarfed in many respects, by the global COVID-19 crisis which continues to impact the world.

 Whilst unprecedented steps are being taken to control the global COVID-19 outbreak, we must not forget that some of these measures are having major impacts on the welfare of animals worldwide.

-As with the bushfires in Australia, the COVID-19 pandemic has the potential to leave animals hungry.
+As with the bushfires in Australia, the COVID-19 pandemic has left animals hungry.
 In many countries around the world, tourism and associated industries, especially restaurants and food stores, generate food scraps that are the basic staple of street-dwelling animals such as dogs, cows and donkeys.
 Without this food source, these animals are at risk of starvation.

-Vets Beyond Borders are committed to the ongoing support of our Partner Organisations in Australia and around the world as they strive to provide food and essential veterinary care to animals in need during this ongoing crisis.
+Vets Beyond Borders are committed to the ongoing support of our Partner Organisations around the world and we encourage them to continue to provide food and essential veterinary care to animals in need during this ongoing crisis.

 During times of stress, we need to remain vigilant and active as best we can so that animals in need do not suffer.
-Whilst we are not sending people around the globe, we continue to offer support and are making sure we are at the ready to resume our field work and vet training when the world recovers from this difficult time.
+Whilst we are not sending people around the globe, we are in touch with our partners and getting ready to resume our field work and vet training when the world recovers from this difficult time.